LattePandaTeam/Docs/content/streaming_cable/set_up_windows_host.md

-# Setup Server Computer - Windows
+# Setup Server Computer - Remote Desktop

-This section will show you how to install drivers and Apps in your windows Server Computer.
+This section will show you how to install drivers and setup RDP in your windows Server Computer.

 ## Connect Hardware